icomey8/CMSI-2210_ComeyMarkovicPajarillo/homework/homework04/README.md

           d.)
 Make the value -1
           e.)
 Complement the two highest order bits f.)
 Compute the largest multiple of 8 less than or equal to the value itself

 ```
+a) change bits to zero -> AND 0xAAAAAAAA
+b) if 0 then change to 1, if 1 leave unchanges -> OR 0xE0000000
+c) signed, so -> OR 0xFFFFFFFF
+d) -> AND 0xFFFFFFF8
+e) flip two highest order bits -> XOR 0xC0000000
+f) -> AND 0x00000007

 ```